Sunlord330/AI-Faces-Classification/README.md

 ## The Algorithm

-I used premade Python code from JupyterLab and put fifty pictures of my face in each category
+I used premade Python code from JupyterLab.

 ## Running this project
 **Important** You will **need** a Jetson Nano, PuTTY (also make sure to never update the Jetson Nano, this will corrupt it)